-Interestingly, but perhaps not surprisingly, only 42 percent of the population surveyed in a Pew Research Center poll responded that being part of a Catholic parish is an “essential part of what being Catholic means to you personally.”
-What were once epicenters of local faith activity, including catechesis, reception of the sacraments, and even social life, have become seemingly unnecessary in the lives of many Catholics today.
+Interestingly, but perhaps not surprisingly, only 42 percent of the population surveyed in a Pew Research Center poll responded that being part of a Catholic parish is an essential part of what being Catholic means to them.
+What were once epicenters of local faith activity—including catechesis, reception of the sacraments, and even social life—have become seemingly unnecessary in the lives of many Catholics today.
 For those actively involved in parish life, especially parish ministers, this reality is sobering.
 We might instinctively attribute this to any number of recent events in our church and world—clerical abuse, church teaching on sexuality, increasing political polarization, just to name a few—but perhaps the reasons themselves are not as telling as we might like to imagine.

 Liturgical prayer, including the celebration of the sacraments, can be the starting point for parish revival, if we allow it.
 In 1964, in response to growing individualism in the church and world, Italian liturgical scholar Romano Guardini asked a critical question: Is it possible for 20th-century Christians to engage in worship?
 His two-fold answer was simple.
 If people of the modern world are to authentically engage in worship, they must be willing to perform communal acts and let ritual speak for itself, uncluttered by unnecessary words.
 Liturgical acts are not superfluous, but essential.